kevL/TccScripts/Readme.txt

 - Removed an old recipe for Slay Living vs Undead on a weapon that is superceded by a TCC recipe
 - Added documentation for Slay Dwarves/Elves/Half-Elves to the Readme
 - Fixed Slay Outsiders enhancement to work with Slay Living as well as Finger of Death
+- Added Acid Bolt and Acid Bullet items, and recipes
-- Added back the Unlimited Ammo spells, including Gnarlthorn's Essence recipe.
+- Added back the Unlimited Ammo spells, including Gnarlthorn's Essence recipe and a new Acid recipe.
 Rebalanced the gems for the Unlimited Ammo recipes
 - Deleted the Lucky recipe on Weapons.
 This will never work as intended because in NWN2 Luck bonuses don't stack, and items like the Luckstone are implemented with a very large number of properties, which is undesireable when enchanting.
 - Skill enhancement recipes (+4/+8/+12) now require a lower Caster Level: 6/12/18 instead of before: 12/15/18